-If this captures the core of Fichte's attempt to find a better ground for Reinhold's account of the mind, we might wonder (as Fichte did of Reinhold) whether there might be any further possible explanation of the nature of this originary activity itself, in particular of why the originary activity is two-fold in the first place.
-That such deeper twofold activity does occur is something Fichte takes to be demonstrated (a posteriori) by the sheer existence of consciousness and representation, since he is also confident that it must be in place 'if actual consciousness is to be possible' at all (Fichte 1794 1.275; my ital).

-Nevertheless, Fichte concedes: 'that this occurs, as a fact, is absolutely incapable of derivation from the Γ - which he takes to imply, furthermore, that the I itself 'is not to exhaust the infinite' (ibid.; my ital.), i.e., the indeterminacy out of which the originary activity itself emerges, since there must be some other ground or reason outside of these acts, conditioning the I in some way so as to elicit or actualize just this activity in the first place.
+If this captures the core of Fichte's attempt to find a better ground for Reinhold's account of the mind, we might wonder (as Fichte did of Reinhold) whether there might be any further possible explanation of the nature of this originary activity itself, in particular of why the originary activity is twofold in the first place.
+That such deeper twofold activity does occur is something Fichte takes to be demonstrated (a posteriori) by the sheer existence of consciousness and representation, suggesting he is also confident that it must be in place 'if actual consciousness is to be possible' at all (Fichte 1794 1.275; my ital).
+Nevertheless, Fichte concedes: 'that this occurs, as a fact, is absolutely incapable of derivation from the I' - which he takes to imply, furthermore, that the I itself 'is not to exhaust the infinite' (ibid.; my ital.), i.e., the indeterminacy out of which the originary activity itself emerges, since there must be some other ground or reason outside of these acts, conditioning the I in some way so as to elicit or actualize just this activity in the first place.

 Ultimately, Fichte thinks that this question about the grounds for actualizing the I's originary activity simply can't be answered within the context of 'theoretical' philosophy at all (cf. Fichte 1794 1.218).
 It is only once we introduce the 'practical' part of philosophy later in the Grundlage that Fichte thinks we can begin to provide an answer to the question as to why the I ever comes actually to act ('go out' and 'come back') in the first place.
-Still, the shape of this 'practical' answer sounds surprisingly similar to Reinhold's, since Fichte, too, takes the actualization of the I's originary activity to require something in the I prior to the act itself, something that Fichte himself (like Reinhold) calls a 'drive', and which he understands to be a kind of 'striving' (Streben) on the part of the I (Fichte 1794 1.288).8 Fichte even likewise concedes that 'the action should admit of being regarded as brought about [hervorgebraucht] by the drive' (Fichte 1794 1.327).
+In this, the shape of this 'practical' answer sounds surprisingly similar to Reinhold's, since Fichte, too, takes the actualization of the I's originary activity to require something in the I prior to the act itself, something that Fichte himself (like Reinhold) calls a 'drive', and which he understands to be a kind of 'striving' (Streben) on the part of the I (Fichte 1794 1.288).8 Fichte even likewise concedes that 'the action should admit of being regarded as brought about [hervorgebraucht] by the drive' (Fichte 1794 1.327).

 The problem with all of this, however, is that, as per Fichte's own original criticism of Reinhold, this even more originary drive now seems to function as a precondition on the hitherto allegedly foundational activity.
 To avoid this conclusion, Fichte tries to argue that, conversely, 'the drive should admit of being posited as determined [bestimmt] by the action' - even though it is the drive that 'brings about' the action (Fichte 1794 1.328; my ital.).
-It seems that the activation of the capacity is somehow
+It seems that the activation of the capacity is somehow 'determined' by the originary activity in the sense that this activity is the end to be achieved by the striving, as that for the sake of which the drive strives.
+In this way, Fichte shifts the ultimate ground of the explanation of mind away from something self-standing in immediate consciousness, or even pre-conscious activity, and toward a deeper teleology, 9 a pre-active layer of endoriented drives and strivings.
+10